Base-60 Numeral Calculator & Converter

 How It Works

-The calculator converts the Babylonian numerals to decimal, performs the calculation, and converts the result back to Babylonian.
+The calculator converts both Babylonian numerals to decimal, performs the operation, then converts the result back to Babylonian.
+The decimal equivalent of each input appears live underneath it as you type.

 Babylonian Numeral Reference